Color-line and Proper Color-line Graphs: Introduction

 \section{Introduction}

+All graphs considered in this paper are simple and have no loops.
 The \emph{line graph} $L(H)$ of a graph $H$ has vertex set $E(H)$.
-Two vertices in $L(H)$ are adjacent if the corresponding edges in $H$ are incident.
-A graph $G$ is called a line graph if there there exists a graph $H$ such that $G$ is isomorphic to $L(H)$, we call the graph $H$ a root graph of $G$.
+Two vertices in $L(H)$ are adjacent if the corresponding edges in $H$ are adjacent in $H$.
+A graph $G$ is called a line graph if there exists a graph $H$ such that $G$ is isomorphic to $L(H)$, we call the graph $H$ a root graph of $G$.
 The notion of line graphs was first introduced by Whitney~\cite{Whitney} in 1932.
-Line graphs form a very basic graph class in graph theory (especially, one of the five basic classes of perfect graphs is the class of line graphs of bipartite graphs; cf. \cite{CRST}) and are wildly investigated.
-See the surveys \cite{HeBe,Prisner} for more information on line graphs.
+Line graphs form a very basic graph class in graph theory (especially, one of the five basic classes of perfect graphs is the class of line graphs of bipartite graphs; cf.~\cite{CRST}) and are widely investigated.
+See~\cite{CaiCP,HeBe,Prisner} for more information on line graphs, their generalizations and related concepts.

 Among others, the following three characterizations of line graphs are well-known.
 (An \emph{odd triangle} $T$ in a graph is a $K_3$ such that some vertex has an odd number of neighbors in $T$).